thisisgurpal/run_results_app/README.md

 Here is an example of a model which is for runs.
 The runner will be added to each run and also the event will be added to each run.
 On the events data many of these runs are populated to enable me to present the leaderboard on the individual event pages.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/163192527-fff24eeb-b56a-45ab-8fb3-88d8c54595dc.JPG" width="700">
 To make an Axios get request on the front end I had to specify what the get request does on the back end.
 In this class the code will use the event id and find it in all the events, then it will run a response to send the data back to that specific event.
-If the event is not found the code will raise detail to show it’s not found
+If the event is not found the code will raise detail to show it’s not found.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161441988-cb59f274-9bca-440a-b442-9bca0495c114.JPG" width="500">
 In the project folder on the back end this is how I created the urls that will be used as paths in the Axios requests.